 2010-11: McMillan made his NHL debut, skating in four April games for the Wild, and was a solid two-way energy forward that provided toughness for the AHL's Houston Aeros.
 McMillan scored a goal against the Detroit Red Wings in his first NHL game and was +1 with 1 goal and 1 assist for the Wild: averaging just over nine minutes of ice time per game.
 McMillan skated in 78 of 80 games for the Aeros and scored 10 goals with 22 assists and was -4 with 80 PMs.
 He saw action in 21 of 24 playoff games as Houston reached the Calder Cup finals and scored 3 goals with 2 assists with a +4 plus//minus and 14 PMs.

 2011-12: McMillan skated in 11 games for the Wild during a mid-season call-up and was a physical, energy line forward in his third pro season with Minnesota AHL affiliate Houston.
 He scored 1 goal with 2 assists and was plus-one with 11 penalty minutes; averaging 11 minutes of ice time per game with the Wild.
 He scored 4 goals with 8 assists and was minus-one with 43 penalty minutes in 51 regular season games for the Aeros and was plus-one with 2 assists and 2 penalty minutes in Houston's four-game playoff series with Oklahoma City.
 McMillan was re-signed to a one-year two-way contract by the Wild in August 2012.

-Should see more responsibilities with the departure of some more experienced players and could see an increase in numbers.
+McMillan should see more responsibility with the departure of some more experienced players and could see an increase in his numbers.